NonsoAmadi10/lightning-web-app/README.md

 # LOMO

-Lomo(lightning money) is a payment app that allows users to make payments using their lightning url (lnurl), and enables them to withdraw(cash back) from the app to any LN wallet.
+Lomo(lightning money) is a payment app that allows businesses to offer cash back to their users whenever they make a purchase from their store.
+It uses LNURL-Withdraw to make this possible and it requires users to possess an LN Wallet.
 It will be built using the golang lnrpc library.

-Users can be individuals, businesses, shops, or online vendors.
-The app will enable users to generate LN URL, and track payments made to that url.

-### Functionalities

-Generate LN URL for user customers..
-Notify and update user balance after an invoice is paid.
-Enable users to withdraw their balance to any LN wallet using their LN url.
-Enable users to view their transaction history for paid payments and withdrawals.
-Authenticate, authorize, and identify users.

 ### Goals: